 San Fran's main event, Outside Lands annually welcomes 200,000 music lovers.
 Heading into its 12th edition this year, the festival takes over Golden Gate park the second weekend of August every year.
 What separates Outside Lands from the competition is its ability to put together a lineup that balances critical and commercial success.
 You won't find many pop stars here, though.
 Instead its about artist who have used their critical success to crossover into the commercial world.

-This one is a bit of a rogue addition as music is but a small part of the Burning Man experience.
+This one is a bit of a rogue addition as not only is it not technically in California, but music is only a small part of the Burning Man experience.
 But it is a festival.
 And there are musicians performing there.
 So it counts as a music festival, thank you very much.
 The annual assemblage of the temporary Black Rock City in the desert is perhaps the most celebrated gathering in the world.
 This is your chance to let your freak-flag fly and get outside your comfort zone as anything goes, as long as it's consensual.

-Set in the laid back, coastal town of Del Mar, KAABOO mirrors its surroundings with an easy-going atmosphere.
+After five epic years at the laid back, coastal town of Del Mar, KAABOO is moving into the city; into the Padres' PETCO Park in downtown San Diego to be exact.
 Catering to a slightly older crowd, the festival's lineup still annually looks like a printout of Billboard's Hot 100 chart.
 Unlike other festivals of its ilk, KAABOO doesn't require a military-grade planning session to get the most of your time there.
 And to top it all off, the food and drink options are perhaps unparalleled on the festival scene.

 Desert Daze is the perfect remedy for anyone who's worried about the future of music festivals.
 Set on the scenic Moreno Beach, the festival is a cohesive experience.
 The lineup annually features some big acts, but it's not the social media frenzy-inducing level of its bigger counterparts.
 Instead, organisers focus on curating a lineup of artists that compliment each other.
 My theory, because you're asking, is eventually people will get tired of the mega festivals where you can't possibly see all the acts you want to and instead start favouring more manageable and more put together ones like Desert Daze.